arbor-sim/arbor/doc/concepts/morphology.rst

     The meaning of tag values are not fixed in Arbor, however we typically use tag values that correspond to SWC `structure identifiers <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`_.

-With these definitions, we can create proper definitions for *morphology* and *segment tree*.
+With these definitions, we can create proper definitions for :term:`morphology` and :term:`segment tree`.

 .. note::

   NEURON uses different nomenclature for segments and branches.
-The segments that NEURON uses for control over discretisation (by assigning nseg segments per section) most closely correspond to :term:control volumes <control volume> in Arbor.
+The segments that NEURON uses for control over discretisation (by assigning ``nseg`` segments per section) most closely correspond to :term:control volumes <control volume> in Arbor.
 Arbor uses truncated cones to represent branches and segments, Neuron uses a weighted average radius to create cylinders (see "trapezoidal integration" in the `Neuron documentation <https://www.neuron.yale.edu/neuron/static/py_doc/modelspec/programmatic/topology/geometry.html>`_.).
-  The number of *segments* (`nseg`) that NEURON uses for control over discretisation corresponds to an Arbor :term:`control volume`.

 .. _morph-segment_tree: